Post job

 A teacher associate is responsible for assisting the teacher in classroom operations and providing teaching support for the students.
 Teacher associates develop learning materials according to the instructions of the headteachers, helping them to track students' progress and observing class behaviors.
 They also take class responsibility if the teacher is away, ensuring to keep activity records and attendance for reference.
 A teacher associate must have excellent communication and organizational skills, especially in handling students' difficulties and working with the teacher to develop techniques to address those challenges.

-There are some key differences in responsibilities as well.
-For example, a head start teacher responsibilities require skills like "kids," "help support," "performance standards," and "professional development."
+There are some key differences in the responsibilities of each position.
+For example, head start teacher responsibilities require skills like "kids," "help support," "performance standards," and "professional development."
 Meanwhile a typical teacher associate has skills in areas such as "cleanliness," "mathematics," "language arts," and "behavior management."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Teacher aides help lead teachers in managing the classroom.
 They assist teachers in conducting classroom sessions by setting up the classroom in advance, sourcing materials needed for class activities, helping in presentations, and guiding students during class activities.
 Teacher aides are also responsible for maintaining classroom cleanliness and helping clean up after the children.
 They also help manage the students during breaks and during classes.
 They help the lead teacher keep the students'students' attention.
 They also assist the students in any other tasks that they may need.

-But both careers also use different skills, according to real head start teacher resumes.
-While head start teacher responsibilities can utilize skills like "kids," "help support," "math," and "child development," some teacher aides use skills like "mathematics," "art projects," "administration policies," and "class rooms."
+Each career also uses different skills, according to real head start teacher resumes.
+While head start teacher responsibilities can utilize skills like "kids," "help support," "math," and "child development," teacher aides use skills like "mathematics," "art projects," "administration policies," and "class rooms."

 An early childhood teacher specializes in handling and teaching young learners as they prepare for their formal schooling stage.
 Their responsibilities revolve around addressing and meeting the needs of students, organizing recreational activities for learning processes, and devising strategies to help the learners with their interpersonal and emotional growth.
 Furthermore, as an early childhood teacher, it is essential to monitor the children's progress and provide updates to their parents, all while maintaining a safe and healthy learning environment for everyone.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from head start teacher resumes include skills like "help support," "performance standards," "child care," and "parent conferences," whereas an early childhood teacher might be skilled in "ece," "public schools," "work ethic," and "parent-teacher conferences. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from head start teacher resumes include skills like "help support," "performance standards," "child care," and "parent conferences," whereas an early childhood teacher is more likely to list skills in "ece," "public schools," "work ethic," and "parent-teacher conferences. "

-When it comes to education, early childhood teachers tend to earn similar education levels than head start teachers.
+When it comes to education, early childhood teachers tend to earn similar degree levels compared to head start teachers.
 In fact, they're 3.4% more likely to earn a Master's Degree, and 0.1% more likely to graduate with a Doctoral Degree.

 Substitute teachers are responsible for filling in the role of regular teachers who will not be able to come to school.
 They may be engaged short-term or long-term, depending on the need.
 Substitute teachers should have a deep understanding of the topics that are related to the subject matter and are appropriate to the learning level of the student.
 They should be able to advance the lessons while the regular teacher is unavailable.
 At times, they are required to create their own lesson plans.
 Substitute teachers should have the skills of regular teachers.
 They should also be flexible and adaptable.